predixdesignsystem/px-viewport-design/README.md

-# Viewport
+# px-viewport-design

-Default viewport parameters for Predix UI components.
+The Predix UI Viewport module provides default viewport parameters for Predix UI components.

-## Upstream dependency
+## Upstream dependencies

-The Viewport module is an upstream dependency in this meta kit:
+The `px-viewport-design` module is an upstream dependency in this meta kit:

 * [px-starter-kit-design](https://github.com/PredixDev/px-starter-kit-design)